adelC/Consciousness/README.md

 * The Verifier Network role is to match the current represantation state ht with a past couscious state ct-k stored in memory mt-1

+#### Mapping ht with the objective function
+* The attention mechanism, eg the Consciousness RNN (we consider using The Perceiver) which selects and combines few elements form the high leve state representation ht into a low-dimentional couscious sub state ct

 ## Connection to Symbolic Knowledge Representation

 ## Considerations